zendframework/zend-di/docs/book/codegen.md

 ## Logging

-The `InjectorGenerator` allows to pass a [PSR-3 logger](http://www.php-fig.org/psr/psr-3/) as optional fourth construction parameter.
+The `InjectorGenerator` allows passing a [PSR-3 logger](http://www.php-fig.org/psr/psr-3/) instance via an optional fourth constructor parameter.

 The generator will log the following information: